devpro/azure-pipeline-training/docs/build-first-steps/01-helloworld.md

 ### Success criteria

-- [ ] Create a new Azure Build pipeline named "01-helloworld"
+- [ ] Create a new file `.azure/pipelines/01-helloworld.yml`
-- [ ] Pipeline definition must be in the file `.azure/pipelines/01-helloworld.yml`
 - [ ] The pipeline must contain only one task, entitled "Say hello", that will display "Hello from <machine_name>"
+- [ ] Create a new Azure Build pipeline in your folder and rename it to "01-helloworld"

 ### Tips